mikhailsoldatkin/maschine_chords_converter/README.md

 ## How to run the utility

+1. From "Releases" download **maschine_chords_converter** file (for Windows: **maschine_chords_converter.exe**).
-1. Create a folder named **"sets"** anywhere on your computer.
+2. Create a folder named **"sets"** anywhere on your computer.
-2. Inside the **sets** folder, create up to 16 subfolders, which will be your chord sets, following the [naming rules for chord sets](#naming-format-for-chord-set-folders).
+3. Inside the **sets** folder, create up to 16 subfolders, which will be your chord sets, following the [naming rules for chord sets](#naming-format-for-chord-set-folders).
-3. In each subfolder, place up to 12 MIDI files following the [naming rules for MIDI files](#naming-format-for-midi-files).
+4. In each subfolder, place up to 12 MIDI files following the [naming rules for MIDI files](#naming-format-for-midi-files).
-4. Place the utility file **maschine_chords_converter** (for Windows: **maschine_chords_converter.exe**) in the same folder as the **sets** folder.
+5. Place the utility file in the same folder as the **sets** folder.
-5. Run the utility by double-clicking the file.
+6. Run the utility by double-clicking the file.
-6. The utility will start processing and display messages in the console:
+7. The utility will start processing and display messages in the console:
     - messages indicating the processing of each chord set.
     - error messages for any files that do not match the format.
-7. Upon completion, the console will display the message: "Processing complete.
+8. Upon completion, the console will display the message: "Processing complete.
 Press Enter to exit...".
-Press Enter to close the program.
+Press Enter to exit the program.
-8. Copy the generated JSON files to the following path:
+9. Copy the generated JSON files to the following path:
     - **Mac:** `/Users/username/Library/Application Support/Native Instruments/Shared/User Chords`
     - **Windows:** `C:\Users\username\AppData\Local\Native Instruments\Shared\User Chords\`
-9. Open Maschine 3.0, load the chord sets, and start creating music.
+10. Open Maschine 3.0, load the chord sets, and start creating music.

 ## Platform limitations